GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 3. **Wireframe Suggestions**:
    - **Dashboard Screen**: Include a top navigation bar and sections for Recent Activity, Notifications, and Reports.
    - **Reports Section**: Show a list of report types with a "Generate" button beside each.

+4. **Testing:** This will be tested using a python selenium integration test that will exicute a series of commands and then navigate to the dashboard to confirm that info and reports on the commands are present.

 ---